NEW! PFAS water tests, other PFAS tests.

 How can I tell if my water has PFAS?

 Municipal water suppliers typically provide an annual water quality report and include information about PFAS levels.
 For additional information, other resources like Tap Score’s City Water Project and the Environmental Working Group’s PFAS contamination map are good sources.
+You can also purchase a water test from us.

 Are PFAS compounds dangerous?